wdporter/acim/text/3-the-innocent-perception/v-beyond-perception/index.md

 :::

 ::: details Substituted
-I have said that the abilities you possess are only shadows of your real strength; and that perception — perception is inherently judgmental — was introduced only after the separation.
+I have said that the abilities you possess are only shadows of your real strength; and that perception — perception is inherently judgemental — was introduced only after the separation.
 ²No one has been sure of anything since.
 ³I have also made it clear that the resurrection was the means for the return to knowledge; resurrection was accomplished by the union of my will with the Father’s will.
 ⁴We can now establish a distinction that will clarify some of our subsequent statements.